oodoow/ApifyTutorial/README.md

 Yes it does, docker is a container that run some command, without it, it is useless.
 ###### How does the FROM command work and which base images Apify provides?
 FROM is for choosing predefined image, that we built our image on.
-Its optional, but will save a lot of work. base images are> Node.js 12 on Alpine Linux - for basic tasks like cheerio crawling
+Its optional, but will save a lot of work. base images are:
+Node.js 12 on Alpine Linux - for basic tasks like cheerio crawling

 Node.js 12 + Chrome on Debian - for pupeteer

 Node.js 12 + Chrome + Xvfb on Debian - for pupeteer headful

 ## Tutorial IV Apify CLI & Source Code
 ###### Do you have to rebuild an actor each time the source code is changed?